idaholab/LIGGGHTS-INL/README.md

 **Compile the source code**

 * Navigate to `<repository>/src/`
-* Compile the code with VTK: `make -j4 mpi_ubuntu-22.04`
+* If you have Ubuntu 20.04 LTS, compile the code with VTK: `make -j4 mpi_ubuntu-22.04`
 	* If compilation is successful, an executable will be generated: `lmp_mpi_ubuntu-22.04`

-### Linux Ubuntu 20.04 LTS

-The command line instructions are below.

-* Install OpenMPI: `sudo apt-get install libopenmpi-dev openmpi-bin`
-* Install VTK 7.1: `sudo apt-get install libvtk7-dev`
-* Navigate to `<repository>/src/`
-* Compile the code with VTK: `make -j4 mpi_ubuntu-20.04`
+* If you have Ubuntu 20.04 LTS, compile the code with VTK: `make -j4 mpi_ubuntu-20.04`
 	* If compilation is successful, an executable will be generated: `lmp_mpi_ubuntu-20.04`

 ### Other Linux distros

-Compilation on other Linux distros (e.g., CentOS) is not too different from on Ubuntu.
+Compilation on other Linux distros (e.g., CentOS 7) is not too different from on Ubuntu.
 A major difference is that the VTK 7.1 library may need to be compiled and installed manually.
 Users can follow the instruction for macOS.

 ### macOS Monterey (Apple Silicon)